akshatmalik/PersonalPages/content/about.md

 Before coming to Canada for my Masters, I was working Bengaluru as Software Developer II in [Atlassian](https://www.atlassian.com/) and [Soroco](https://soroco.com/).
 I worked on Java, Python and a bit of C/C++ in college, [R.V.
 College of Engineering](https://www.rvce.edu.in/).

-I love running, reading books, and a board games enthusiast!
+I love running, reading books, and I am a board games enthusiast!